nod-ai/SHARK-Studio/apps/stable_diffusion/stable_diffusion_amd.md

 ## Installation

-Download the latest Windows SHARK SD binary [492 here](https://github.com/nod-ai/SHARK/releases/download/20230203.492/shark_sd_20230203_492.exe) in a folder of your choice.
+Download the latest Windows SHARK SD binary [530 here](https://github.com/nod-ai/SHARK/releases/download/20230214.530/shark_sd_20230214_530.exe) in a folder of your choice.
 If you want nighly builds, you can look for them on the GitHub releases page.

 Notes:
 * We recommend that you download this EXE in a new folder, whenever you download a new EXE version.
 If you download it in the same folder as a previous install, you must delete the old `*.vmfb` files.
 Those contain Vulkan dispatches compiled from MLIR which can be outdated if you run a new EXE from the same folder.
 You can use `--clear_all` flag once to clean all the old files.
-* If you recently updated the driver or this binary (EXE file), we recommend you:
-  * clear all the local artifacts with `--clear_all` OR
+* If you recently updated the driver or this binary (EXE file), we recommend you clear all the local artifacts with `--clear_all` OR
-  * clear the Vulkan shader cache: For Windows users this can be done by clearing the contents of `C:\Users\%username%\AppData\Local\AMD\VkCache\`.
-On Linux the same cache is typically located at `~/.cache/AMD/VkCache/`.
-  * clear the `huggingface` cache.
-In Windows, this is `C:\Users\%username%\.cache\huggingface`.

 ## Running

 * Open a Command Prompt or Powershell terminal, change folder (`cd`) to the .exe folder.
 Then run the EXE from the command prompt.
 That way, if an error occurs, you'll be able to cut-and-paste it to ask for help. (if it always works for you without error, you may simply double-click the EXE to start the web browser)
 * The first run may take few minutes when the models are downloaded and compiled.
 Your patience is appreciated.
 The download could be about 5GB.
 * If successful, you will likely see a Windows Defender message asking you to give permission to open a web server port.
 Accept it.
 * Open a browser to access the Stable Diffusion web server.
-By default, the port is 8080, so you can go to http://localhost:8080/?__theme=dark.
+By default, the port is 8080, so you can go to http://localhost:8080/.

 ## Stopping